 You may need to work in small batches, as needed.
 Add the wonton strips to the oil and move around with the spider strainer to ensure separation and even oil coverage.
 After approximately 30 seconds they will turn a light brown.
 Remove the fried wontons from the cooking oil at this time, as they will continue to darken to a crispy golden brown while draining.

-I recommend placing the fried wonton strips in a single layer on a wire rack set over a baking sheet to drain, or paper towels.
+I recommend placing the crispy wonton strips in a single layer on a wire rack set over a baking sheet to drain, or paper towels.
 Then dust lightly with salt.
 Let cool for a few minutes, then serve.

 Ways to Serve Fried Wonton Strips